 Welcome to Concord Children's Center.
 We are pleased you have chosen us to be a part of your child's education.
 This handbook is designed to acquaint you with our center.
 Its purpose is to provide you with information regarding our philosophy, our staff and our policies.
 Concord Children's Center will make every effort to provide translations of important information.
 Please contact your program director if you would like assistance with the translation of any portion of this handbook, or if you would like a paper copy of the Handbook.
-If you have any questions please do not hesitate to contact your Program Director, Joanne Saideh, Administrative Director, or Pat Nelson, the Executive Director, at (978) 369-3747.
+If you have any questions please do not hesitate to contact your Program Director, Penni Hensley Wagner, Director of Operations, or Suzie Kornblum, Executive Director, at (978) 369-6790..

 TABLE OF CONTENTS

 Mission Statement 1

 Who We Are 2

 Educational Philosophy 3-10

-Assessment of Child progress Inclusion Philosophy and Practice Intake Protocol for children receiving outside and/or additional services
+Assessment of Child progress Intake Protocol for children receiving

+Inclusion Philosophy and Practice outside and/or additional services

 Programs 11-12

 CCC Community 13-16

+Enrollment 17-21

+Individual Schedules Termination

-Enrollment Individual Schedules Tuition and Fees 17-21 Termination
+Tuition and Fees

 Program Procedures 22-30

-Arrival & Departures Communication Behavior Management Fieldtrips What to Bring
+Arrival & Departures Behavior Ma Behavior Management

+Communication Fieldtrips What to Bring

 Calendar and Special Events 30-35

+Yearly Calendar Inclement Weather Days

-Yearly Calendar Teacher Preparation Days Inclement Weather Days Emergency School Closings
+Teacher Preparation Days Emergency School Closings

-Health Policies 36-43
+Health Policies

+Children's Records Emergency

-Children's Records Absence/Call In Health Guidelines Medications Emergency Special Needs/Referral service Child Abuse & Neglect
+Absence/Call In Special Needs/Referral service

+Health Guidelines Child Abuse & Neglect

+Medications

 Research Projects/NAEYC 44

 Building Security & Emergency Planning 45-47

 Directory 48

 Appendices 49-56

-Field Trip Policy Authorization for medication form Parent Information (taken from Department of Early Education and Care Guidelines Confidentiality of Family Information (EEC)
+Field Trip Policy Authorization for medication form Parent Information (taken from Depa Guidelines artment of Early Education and Care

-4. Confidentiality of Family Information (EEC)5.
-Room Parent FAQ
+- Confidentiality of Family Information (EEC) Room Parent FAQ